dyne/zenflows-gui/README.md

 </h4>

-Zenflow-Gui is an interface to interact with Reflow economic model.
-Create a process (make a Pie); Spawn all economic events necessary to complete the Process(**Raise** or **Transfer** some flour from other agent, **Consume** flour and other resouces in inventory, **Use** the oven to cook the pie).
-The outcome resource (the pie) will have a material Passport tracking all the resources, events and agents involved in its production.
+**Work in progress** 🚧: The **INTERFACER** project is a **EU EFRE**-funded project where four partners - **HSU, FCHH, Dyne.org** and **HIWW** teamed up to develop, test, publish and run the **Fab City OS** and collaborate on related issues, e.g. promoting circular design or improving the **Open Source Hardware** tool chain.
+The Interfacer GUI is based on the <a href="https://www.valueflo.ws/">**ValueFlows vocabularies**</a> implementing REA (resource-event-agent) based economic flows in distributed economic ecosystems.
+Furthermore, the outcome resource has a first POC of a Digital Product Passport, tracking all the resources, events and agents involved in its production.

 <details id="toc">